Mokhtarxd/Digital-Menu/docs/opening-hours.md

 ## Previewing changes

-Because Vite only reads environment variables at startup, run:
+- Admin dashboard updates stream to the public site automatically; refresh the page if the browser tab was open beforehand.
+- When using the environment variable method, remember that Vite only reads variables at startup.
+Restart the dev server so the updated value is visible:

 ```powershell
 npm run dev
 ```

-again after editing `.env` so the updated value is visible in the browser.